craigmonson/colonize/README.md

 project.
 It will ask a series of questions and provide defaults for building your `.colonize.yaml` file.

-The following is output is an example of the Colonize init command's interactive process.
+The following output is an example of the Colonize init command's interactive process.
 Each variable is provided with a default value, where entering nothing will result in accepting that variable's default.